Testosterone Replacement Therapy in Bend & Springfield, OR

 Balanced levels also enhance male personalities.
 Testosterone levels can dip for several reasons.
 Low testosterone levels, or Low T, can be the result of many causes.
 Obesity, stress, chronic illness, and even normal aging can all be contributing factors to low testosterone.

 Testosterone Replacement Therapy, or TRT, addresses low levels by supplementing testosterone through the administration of an injection.
 While it is important to address and solve the underlying causes of low testosterone levels with your healthcare provider, Testosterone Replacement Therapy will help maintain balanced testosterone levels to ensure a balanced life.
-At OMC in Bend OR and Eugene OR, we have years of experience in advanced endocrinology focusing on testosterone replacement therapy.
+At OMC in Bend OR and Springfield OR, we have years of experience in advanced endocrinology focusing on testosterone replacement therapy.
 This understanding of the treatment process will help create the right plan for every patient of ours.